Automata

 Olland schilderij

-Musical Picture Clock with Automata, ‘Landscape with Windmill’ - approx. 1826
+Musical Picture Clock ‘Landscape with Windmill’ - approx. 1826

 During the second half of the 19th century, many automatons were made to go under a glass bell jar.
 One spectacular example is the so-called ‘Hummingbird Clock’ (circa 1870) where birds sing and fly and a waterfall starts to flow while the music plays.
 The maker of the cage, Frenchman Bontems, is also known for his cages containing lifelike birds that sing automatically.
 The sub-collection of automata also includes paintings with a moving scene.
 One example is the complex painting by Hendrik Olland of Groningen.
 Besides a clock, musical playing system and strike, it contains a chime and a mechanism for rotating windmills and moving waves, ships and human figures.